oracle/json-in-db/SodaExamples/README.md

-# Autonomous Database JSON from a Java Program
+# Autonomous Database JSON from Java

 This directory contains examples of how to store and access JSON collections from a Java program using SODA (Simple Oracle Document